 Wikipedia is a solid starting point to gain a rough understanding of the topic.
 However, that’s where your relationship with the free encyclopedia should end.
 Using both information available on the internet and information in books you will have a dynamic and diverse range of sources which is key to an academically strong assessment.

-We at Team Tuition believe that Geography studies is all about proving yourself right.
+So to us, how to get an A in Geography is about is all about proving yourself right.
 Using your sources, understanding the relevance of the topic and its specific data you should have no problem capturing that A.